-Top Eight Places to See Fall Foliage in China
+Top Eight Places to See Fall Foliage in China — China Travel in Fall

 Some places of in China are awesome in the fall season due to the brilliant show of colors there.
 The leaves show their rich and vibrant hues, with colors ranging from bright yellows to flaming reds.
 China's foliage season lasts from mid-dle October to early November.
 Listed below are some of the best places to enjoy fall colors.
-Travel with us to catch a glimpse of fall hues.

 1. Fragrant Hill in Beijing